-''' char data="name=daniel&project=curl"; curl_easy_setopt(easyhandle, CURLOPT_POSTFIELDS, data); curl_easy_setopt(easyhandle, CURLOPT_URL, "http://posthere.com/"); curl_easy_perform(easyhandle); / post away! / '''
+char data="name=daniel&project=curl"; curl_easy_setopt(easyhandle, CURLOPT_POSTFIELDS, data); curl_easy_setopt(easyhandle, CURLOPT_URL, "http://posthere.com/");

 Simple enough, huh?
-Since you set the POST options with the CURLOPT\POSTFIELDS, this automatically switches the handle to use POST in the upcoming request.
+Since you set the POST options with the CURLOPT_POSTFIELDS, this automatically switches the handle to use POST in the upcoming request.
 Ok, so what if you want to post binary data that also requires you to set the Content-Type: header of the post?
-Well, binary posts prevent libcurl from being able to do strlen() on the data to figure out the size, so therefore we must tell libcurl the size of the post data.
+Well, binary posts prevents libcurl from being able to do strlen() on the data to figure out the size, so therefore we must tell libcurl the size of the post data.
 Setting headers in libcurl requests are done in a generic way, by building a list of our own headers and then passing that list to libcurl.

 '''

 struct curl_slist headers=NULL;

 headers = curl_slist_append(headers, "Content-Type: text/xml");

+'''